-To protect itself, the LDP-CW automatically shuts down itself if its temperature rises above 80 °C. This condition is latched and the appropriate bit in the ERROR register is set.
-To re- enable the LDP-CW the ENABLE pin must be toggled (set low and then high).
+To protect itself the LDP-CW 20-50 automatically shuts down itself if its temperature rises above 80 °C. This condition is latched and the appropriate bit in the ERROR register is set.
+To re-enable the driver the ENABLE pin must be toggled (set low and then high).